 The fastest growing sector is tourism, now frozen by the outbreak of the pandemic.

-The government invites investment in Fiji which is aimed primarily at luxury tourism.
-Super yachts are welcomed with open arms for which access procedures are easier, while for sailing boats like ours it is not easy to enter – the mandatory marina for those coming from the sea.
-The government are promoting a campaign welcoming those who have a lot of money to spend and are awaiting the arrival of hundreds of luxury yachts, who according to the slogan wish to, ‘escape the pandemic to paradise’.
 In this way, they are trying to relieve the economy from the lost profits of traditional tourism which have been felt by the large resorts located on the southern coast of Viti Levu, but above all on the islands of the archipelagos of Mamanuca and Yasawa.
 To give an example, Larry Page, the founder of Google, bought the island of Namotu (just a few miles in front of us), and arrived there by private jet to spend three months on vacation with 30 of his staff.
 Whilst they are here, some local suppliers and tourism service agencies will work almost exclusively for them – escapees from the pandemic who have landed in paradise.

-Geopolitically, Australia and New Zealand are competing for interests in Fiji, but China’s investments are increasing and the future of these islands depends on who will win this game.
-But these are not the problems of ordinary people or even tourists, who rarely see the reality of this country, because they are transported directly from the Nadi airport to the resorts.
 Viti Levu is a large island where most of the inhabitants of Fiji live.
 The south western part is where the tourists are located; the climate is better and the sun always shines.
 The western side where the major production sectors are located is instead more humid, it often rains and is exposed to strong southeast winds that create rough seas and bring bad weather.
 Here you find Suva, not an especially attractive city, which seems to have expanded over the years without any urban planning.

 The image of white beaches surrounded by coconut palms and lapped by turquoise waters is the tourist face of Fiji, that of uninhabited islands and that of resorts; but it is very different from the urban reality and the countryside of Viti Levu, where people live with little and whose homes are galvanised shacks along the coast road.